 - IKEA switched to renewable energy sources across its operations.
 They invested in solar panels and wind farms, cutting costs while enhancing sustainability goals.

 - Google achieved carbon neutrality in 2007.
-It focused on clean energy sources like wind-powered data centers, reducing its environmental impact while maintaining business efficiency.
+It focused on clean energy sources, such as wind-powered data centers, to reduce its environmental impact while maintaining business efficiency.

 - Unilever launched a circular economy model for its supply chain.
 This reduced waste through recycling programs and improved resource management.

-- Tesla combined sustainability with forward-thinking approaches by creating electric vehicles powered by clean energy solutions, reshaping the auto industry’s approach to emissions.
+- Tesla combined sustainability with forward-thinking innovation by creating electric vehicles powered by clean energy, reshaping the auto industry’s approach to emissions.

-- Walmart improved energy efficiency by retrofitting its stores with LED lights and adopting efficient cooling systems, leading to significant savings over time.
+- Walmart improved energy efficiency by retrofitting its stores with LED lighting and adopting energy-efficient cooling systems, resulting in significant savings over time.

 - Apple ensures all facilities are powered by 100% renewable energy, from retail stores to corporate offices, showing a commitment to sustainable development goals.